 Our students can strive to be resourceful entrepreneurs by starting their own production company, or they may choose to pursue an interesting new talent that they never knew existed.
 One way or another, our graduates will be prepared to start navigating their careers without the hot stench of crippling debt breathing down their necks for decades to come.

 Scott is an accomplished Producer / Director / Cinematographer / Editor / and Graphic Designer with over 20 years of experience in the entertainment industry.
-His career highlights include having managed film crews on everything from documentaries, narratives, music videos, and commercials through CRAWLEYWOOD Productions.
+His career highlights include having managed film crews on everything from award-winning documentaries, narratives, music videos, and commercials through CRAWLEYWOOD Productions LLC.
 He's also worked with practically every major studio in Hollywood at various creative advertising agencies.

 Theo is a classically trained actor who transitioned from stage to screen with credits in film, television, and commercial advertisements.
 After receiving his Bachelor of Fine Arts in Acting and Directing, followed by a Masters of Fine Arts from the California Institute of the Arts, Theo set his sights on learning how to work behind the camera as well.
 Aside from owning and operating Redd CLay Media LLC for well over a decade, Theo has relocated to Atlanta, GA and currently teaches acting and filmmaking.